DataPoint-Armenia/vortan_testing/README.md

 ## About

-A program for testing the precision, accuracy and speed of Armenian spellcheckers.
+Testing framework for precision, accuracy and speed of Armenian spellcheckers.

 Provides a suit of tests that measure performance in different scenarios.

 ## Documentation